Pssst…Don’t miss the free graphics to print at the end of the post.

 Friend, I’m also so very grateful for you–friends near and far who have taken time to read my work or listen to my speaking over the years.
 For every word of encouragement, blog post or newsletter read, event attended, or prayer offered, I’m thankful for every single friend alongside.

-My Thanksgiving Gift to you.
-Click on each image to download and print.
+My grateful gift for you.
+Simply click on each image to download and print.

-Add your print to a frame and wa-la you’ve got a creative gift for your Thanksgiving crowd.
+Add your print to a frame and wa-la you’ve got a creative gift for a friend.
 Or for yourself–a little visual reminder the choose gratitude goes a long way!